Learning Outcomes

 Practical Steps

-• If disclosure is made after the act, you must show a reasonable excuse for the delay.
+- If disclosure must be made after the act, set out the reasonable excuse for the timing and report as soon as practicable.

 Worked Example 1.1